cfreeman/tsa/README.md

 ## TODO
-* Standardise all resource links to not need the absolute path to the CDN.
 * Add 'NUG ME' button.
 * Figure out some way to shim / reduce initial load on mobile for 3D view.
 * Look into compressing the search index.